-Fieldwork experience is an integral part of the student's occupational therapy education at Touro College School of Health Sciences.
+Fieldwork experience is an integral part of the student's occupational therapy education at Touro University School of Health Sciences.
 It provides students with opportunities to practice new skills, observe client/patient behavior, model practice after master clinicians, and explore the application of didactic and theoretical knowledge acquired in the classroom.

 Successful completion of fieldwork enhances integration and application of knowledge gained in the classroom.
 Students are assigned to a fieldwork placement that is selected from a pool of over 400 available fieldwork sites and allows for the timely completion of the entire program of study.